 The hedgehog cactus, Echinocereus (ek-in-oh-KER-ee-us) is a ribbed, cylindrical cactus plant and part of the family Cactaceae and genus Echinocereus.

-The plant is native to Mexico and South Western US.
+The hedgehog cacti is native to Mexico and South Western US.
 It is a large species of encompassing varieties with different growths and flowering.

 Generally speaking, you can divide the plant into two major species.